tsolomko/SWCompression/README.md

 ### Handling Errors

 Most SWCompression functions can throw an error and you are responsible for handling them.
-If you look at list of available error types and their cases, you may be frightened by their number.
+If you look at the list of available error types and their cases, you may be frightened by their number.
 However, most of these cases (such as `XZError.wrongMagic`) exist for diagnostic purposes.

 Thus, you only need to handle the most common type of error for your archive/algorithm.
 For example: